Why Losing a Parent Makes You Feel Like A Child – Even When You’re All Grown Up

 And we can.
 We never stop missing our parents, but once they’re gone, we may regret the ways we didn’t express our love.
 Start now:

-Notice the resemblances.
+- Notice the resemblances.
 The soft hazel eyes you inherited from your mother.
-The uncanny ability to draw that you share with you Dad.
+The uncanny ability to draw that you share with your Dad.

-Write down the questions you wish you could ask.
-Sibling or other relatives are great at filling in the blanks.
+- Write down the questions you wish you could ask.
+Siblings or other relatives are great at filling in the blanks.

 * Quote from article by Joshua A. Krisch